The RICS retrofit standard.

 Moisture Control: Techniques for controlling moisture and preventing issues like damp and rot, which are common in retrofitted properties.

 Historic Building Considerations: Special guidelines for retrofitting older and listed buildings that require preservation of original features.
+This can include a plan to upgrade certain items first as part of the process.

 Application and Importance